yugenomnia/omnia/food.md

       them.
     menu_pdf: "/assets/images/beverage-menu.pdf"
     menu_btn_text: SIGNATURE COCTAILS AND MORE
-  - title: NON ALCOHOLIC SELECTION
-    text: A collaboration of our kitchen and wait teams.
-Non-alcoholic digestives paired to the seasons.
-Combining seasonal produce with the desserts that highlight them.
-    menu_pdf: "/assets/images/beverage-menu.pdf"
-    menu_btn_text: BEVERAGE LIST
   img: "/assets/images/omnia-combo.jpg"
   second_title: ''
   second_text: " Our bar offers All the classics, with a few signature twists.
 Start,